pearcej/complex/ThinkComplexity/_sources/Scale-freeNetworks/CumulativeDistributions.rst

 .. math::
    CCDF(x) ∼ (x/x_m)^-\ ^α

-where xm is the minimum possible value and α is a parameter that determines the shape of the distribution.
+where :math:`x_m` is the minimum possible value and :math:`α` is a parameter that determines the shape of the distribution.

 Taking the log of both sides yields: